|Professor of Law

-David Gartner teaches Constitutional Law, International Institutions, Foreign Relations Law, and Global Health Law and Policy.
+David Gartner teaches Constitutional Law, Law and Democracy, International Institutions, Foreign Relations Law, and Global Health Law and Policy.
 His current research focuses on the role of innovative international institutions and non-state actors in shaping international law and the response to global challenges in areas such as global health, development, education, and the environment.
-He is a Nonresident Fellow at the Brookings Institution and a term member of the Council on Foreign Relations.
 Before joining the faculty, Professor Gartner was a Fellow at the Brookings Institution and a Visiting Scholar at Harvard University.

 Foreign Relations, Strategic Doctrine, and Presidential Power, 63 Ala.
 L. Rev. 499 (2012).